Some people find it really hard to learn how to say no, even though they don’t want to do the specific thing they’re asked to do.

-Therefore, why everybody (or most people) seem to always be knowledgeable when it comes to giving advice but when it comes to putting into practice is like only a few know what they have to do?
+Therefore, why does everybody (or most people) seem to always be knowledgeable when it comes to giving advice but when it comes to putting it into practice is like only a few know what they have to do?

 While there are lots of reasons and studies that can show us why we’re more likely to give advice than to put that specific advice into practice, I believe it’s more important to ask ourselves this question.

 Therefore, why do you feel like you can give advice to someone but you can’t put that advice into practice?
 Are you even aware that you’re doing it?